Designing for Education

 The most important disruption to have happened to how people learn, has been the penetration of the internet.
 Online video as a delivery medium makes access to high quality education possible for large masses of population.

 If we observe any structured learning system, it’s very apparent that the lecture delivery is only one part of the learning process.
 The entire act of learning is a complex web of diverse behaviours (watching a class, taking a test, solving a doubt, discussing with peers, revising…) with various actors involved (teachers, parents, institution, peers…).

 With the penetration of internet in education and online learning, comes a very interesting product & design challenge:

-How do we digitize learning?
+How do we digitise learning?

-One way to approach this challenge is to identify the principles that dictate the act of learning & the system of education.
-These principles should remain relevant even if you change the medium of learning: Sitting in a classroom in a school, or sitting in your bedroom while studying on your phone.
+One way to approach this is to identify the principles that dictate the act of learning & the system of education.
+These principles should remain relevant even if you change the medium of learning: Sitting in a classroom in a school, or sitting in your bedroom studying on your phone.

 The initial study